History of the Houston Astros: 2015 to present: Golden Era, scandal, and moving on

 In September 2015, four men died who had been closely associated with the team: Yogi Berra, Gene Elston, Milo Hamilton, and John McMullen.
-McMullen and Hamilton passed on the same Thursday, September 17, 2015, Elston on September 5, and Berra on September 22.
+McMullen and Hamilton died on the same Thursday, September 17, 2015, Elston on September 5, and Berra on September 22.
 McMullen, after being a co-owner of the New York Yankees, purchased the Astros in 1979.
 He also brought Nolan Ryan to the Astros.
 In 1980, the Astros played the Philadelphia Phillies for the NL pennant with Gene Elston on the radio.
 In 1985, McMullen brought Yogi Berra in to be a bench coach for the new Astros manager Hal Lanier for the 1986 season, with Milo Hamilton on the radio.

 As for the 2015 MLB season, the Houston Astros finished 86–76 (.531), and made the playoffs for the first time since 2005.
 Dallas Keuchel led the AL with 20 victories, going 15–0 at home, an MLB record.
-Key additions to the team included Scott Kazmir and SS Carlos Correa who hit 22 home runs, being called up in June 2015.
-2B José Altuve picked up where he left off as the star of the Astros' offense.
+Key additions to the team included Scott Kazmir and shortstop Carlos Correa who hit 22 home runs, being called up in June 2015.
+Second baseman Jose Altuve picked up where he left off as the star of the Astros offense.
 On July 30, the Astros picked up Mike Fiers and Carlos Gomez from the Milwaukee Brewers.
-Fiers threw the 11th no-hitter in Astros history on August 21 against the LA Dodgers.
-Houston got the final AL playoff spot and faced the Yankees in the Wild Card Game on October 6 at New York.
-They defeated the Yankees 3–0, but lost to the Kansas City Royals in the American League Division Series.
+Fiers threw the 11th no-hitter in Astros history on August 21 against the Los Angeles Dodgers.
+Houston got the final AL playoff spot and faced the New York Yankees in the Wild Card Game on October 6 in New York.
+They defeated the Yankees 3–0, but lost to the eventual 2015 World Series champion Kansas City Royals in the American League Division Series.
 The series went the full five games.